-- Turn switch "OFF".
+- Turn switch "OFF."

 - Remove switch key.

-- Unplug the saw.
+- · Unplug the saw.

 - Wait for all moving parts to stop.

-- With a flat blade screwdriver, turn motor shaft by hand, by inserting into the slotted end of motor shaft located at the center of the motor housing.
-Do this while backing up the workpiece.
+- With a flat blade screwdriver, turn the motor by hand while backing up the workpiece.

 Before removing loose pieces from the table, turn saw off and wait for all moving parts to stop.